Fatumayattani/staba/README.md

 ## 📣 Collaboration

-This project is built for the **Spicy AI Collaboration with Storacha** Hackathon, focused on building **ensemble learning AI agents** powered by decentralized storage.
+This project is built for the **Hot AI Integrations, Hotter Storage ** Hackathon, focused on building **ensemble learning AI agents** powered by decentralized storage.
+## Let's Collaborate!

+I'm always open to collaboration and would love to improve this project further with your input.
+Feel free to reach out to me via email at [fyattani@gmail.com](mailto:fyattani@gmail.com) or on X: [@fatumayattani](https://x.com/fatumayattani).